wsdream/CARP/PMF/readme.txt

 On the other hand, if you want to reproduce our experiments, you can run the program with our provided Python scripts "run_rel.py".
-You can also turn on the "parallelMode" in the config area for speedup if you use a multi-core computer.
+You can also turn on the "parallelMode" in the config area for speedup if you use a multi-core machine.

 >> python run_rel.py